Efficient Frontier Definition

 We can arrive at the portfolio risks and returns as below.

-In this illustration, we have assumed that the portfolio consists of only two assets A1 and A2, for the sake of simplicity and easy understanding.
+In this illustration, we have assumed that the portfolio consists of only two assets A1 and A2, for simplicity and easy understanding.
 We can, in a similar fashion, construct a portfolio for multiple assets and plot it to attain the frontier.
-In the above graph, any points outside to the frontier are inferior to the portfolio on the efficient frontier because they offer the same return with higher risk or lesser return with the same amount of risk as those portfolios on the frontier.
+In the above graph, any points outside the frontier are inferior to the portfolio on the efficient frontier because they offer the same return with higher risk or lesser return with the same amount of risk as those on the frontier.

 - It is where the optimal portfoliosOptimal PortfoliosPortfolio optimization refers to the strategic process of making improvements or positive changes to the investor's portfolio containing various assets.
 The Sharpe ratio helps to analyze the returns from an optimal portfolio. are.